24 Jul 2018

 During the visit, UNIFIL peacekeepers briefed the children about what the Blue Line is, why Blue Barrels are dotting the Blue Line, why it is important not to cross the Blue Line, and other aspects of UNIFIL’s mandate.

-Between peacekeeping duties, UNIFIL peacekeepers regularly carry out various small-scale activities with the host communities in order to maintain and enhance their excellent relation.
+Between peacekeeping duties, UNIFIL peacekeepers regularly carry out various small-scale activities with the host communities in order to maintain and enhance their excellent relations.